gkartikey05/gkartikey05/README.md

 ## 🚀 About Me

-Full Stack Developer with 11 months of hands-on experience specializing in the MERN stack.
+Full Stack Developer with more than 1 year of hands-on experience specializing in the MERN stack.
 Transitioned from a Mechanical Engineering background (B.Tech, Technocrats Institute of Technology & Science) into software development, backed by a MERN Stack Development certification from PW Skills.
 Proven ability to build scalable web applications and deliver end-to-end solutions.

 Currently, I am working as a Full Stack Developer - Intern at Ageit Endorse India Private Limited, Pune since May 2025, where I contribute in building responsive and user-friendly web interfaces Frontend, empowered by efficient, secure and scalable Backend with intergration of MongoDB as Database.
 Prior to this, I was working as a Frontend Developer - Trainee at 18Pixels, Lucknow from February 2025 to May 2025, and I have also completed an internship as a React.JS Developer at CodSoft from April 2024 to October 2024, where I gained hands-on experience in developing real-world projects and collaborating with team.